rstropek/rpi-recorder/readme.md

 The Web UI is written in *Python* with [Flask](http://flask.pocoo.org/).
 You can find the code in the [*rrui*](src/rrui) folder.

+### Requirements

+The following commands assume that your current directory is `~/rpi-recorder/src/rrui`:

+1. Install client-side requirements using *NPM*: `docker run --rm -t -v $(pwd):/src -w /src node npm install`

-Install requirements from the requirements file *requirements.txt*: `pip install -r requirements.txt`
+1. Install requirements from the requirements file *requirements.txt*: `pip install -r requirements.txt`

+### Debugging and Development

 Run the debug version of the Web UI as follows: